Welcome to today's edition of the Rush 24-7 podcast.

 He had that sort of thinking.

-He had been a champion debater at Princeton, and he and his Princeton roommate sat next to each other, and he was an African American, a black kid from Jamaica, two of the most brilliant guys at Harvard Law School, and they were inseparable, and they had a team tag match.
+And he was an African-American, a black kid from Jamaica, two of the most brilliant guys at Harvard Law School, and they were inseparable.

 One guy finished, the other guy would raise his hand.

-Whoa, it's a double whammy here.
+Whoa, whoa, it's a double whammy here.

 First, we got Dershowitz, who is a well-known leftist, a proud card-carrying leftist, admitting that the most brilliant law student he has ever come across was Ted Cruz.